neurodata/neurodata.io/content/guides/programmatic-neuroglancer-annotations.md

 ### Using the exported JSON file

-When using [NDviz](http://viz.neurodata.io/) to view your favorite dataset you may want to add some point annotations to share with collaborators.
+When using [neuroglancer](http://viz.neurodata.io/) to view your dataset you may want to add some point annotations to share with collaborators.
 The following will help you use R to do that.

-When you have your NDviz window set the way you want it with all the channels and colors set accordingly use the export JSON functionality by clicking the `{}` in the upper right of the window and the click `export`.
-This will download a file called `stats.json`.
+When you have your neuroglancer window set the way you want it with all the channels and colors set accordingly use the export JSON functionality by clicking the `{}` in the upper right of the window and the click `export`.
+This will download a file called `state.json`.
 Place this file in the directory with your R script.

 #### File setup